-- Fur ther, Mr. Muzzamil knows that Mr. Viral has extensive share market knowledge and investments.
+- Further, Mr. Muzzamil knows that Mr. Viral has extensive share market knowledge and investments.
 For the said reason, initially, he gave Rs.
 5,75,010/- for investment purposes from various accounts of his relatives and told Viral that his sister's marriage was fixed in December 2024; hence, within these 7 to 8 months, he wanted to grow his money.
-Similarly, on

-22/04/2024, the initial profit was transferred to Shahrukh Khan, one of Muzzamil's relatives' accounts, 44 days before the incident/case.

-- She further stated that the three accused ladies first took the name Smt.
-Jagruti Patel was at the airport during their investigation, but later on, they wrongly alleged her despite knowing she was not present at the time of the incident.
+Similarly, on 22/04/2024, the initial profit was transferred to Shahrukh Khan, one of Muzzamil's relatives' accounts, 44 days before the incident/case. - She further informed in her statement that the three accused ladies first took the name of Smt.
+Jagruti Patel, who was at the airport during their investigation, but later on, they wrongly alleged her despite knowing the fact that she was not present at the time of the incident at the Airport.
 That said, the three ladies never knew Smt.
 Arya, and no financial transactions took place between Mr. Muzzamil, the three ladies, and her.
-The authority in the present notice ignores and suppresses the critical fact. - Fur ther, the statement of the alleged main accused, Mr. Muzzamil, was never taken by the department, and no such statement has ever been shown to her.
-Also, one of the accused, Ms. Safa's statement was taken at the Airport on the date of the incident, which the Customs Officer took, and based on that, she was suspended without any investigation.
+The important fact is ignored and suppressed by the authority in the present notice. - Further, the statement of the alleged main accused, Mr. Muzzamil, was never taken by the department, and no such statement has ever been shown to her.
+Also, one of the accused, namely Ms. Husna's statement was taken at the Airport on the date of the incident, which the Customs Officer took, and based on that, she was suspended without any investigation.
 Out of three ladies, two submitted an affidavit taken on oath before the gazetted officer, and the statement taken at the airport is questionable and needs a detailed investigation by the higher authority, which, in the present case, the department has knowingly neglected to do so. - If any honest person is wrongly involved in any case, she should be asked, and the chats that the department retrieved are all about that, not about any involvement in smuggling activities or any facilitation of such smuggling activities.
-As in the affidavit, she stated that she knew Mr. Muzzamil and Mr. Viral had a financial relationship, so they used that to save their Gold.
-Mr. Viral is an M.Tech in Wireless Communication and is very busy with his start-up project.
+As in the affidavit, she stated that she knew that Mr. Muzzamil and Mr. Viral had a financial relationship, so they used that to save their Gold.
+Mr. Viral is an M. Tech in Wireless Communication and is very busy with his start-up project.

-Further, Section 112(a) in the Customs Act, 1962 provides as under:
+Further Section 112(a) in the Customs Act, 1962 provides as under: